bobby-tablez/IP-Obfuscator/README.md

 # IP-Obfuscator
-Hide an IP address in scripts by hex/decimal conversions.
+Hide an IP address in scripts by using hex/decimal mixed notation conversions.
 Works in Linux and Windows, or even browsers.

 **Example**
 `0x8e.16433102` becomes `142.250.191.206` (Google)